 Historical air quality (AQI) data for Beijing over the past 4 years (2019, 2020, 2021 and 2022) shows that air quality has ever so slightly worsened.
 This shows a worrying trend for air quality in Beijing.

 Saturday is the Most Polluted Day of the Week in Beijing

-On average, Saturdays see PM2.5 pollution that’s over 12 times the WHO limit.
-For Tuesdays – the least polluted day – PM2.5 air pollution is a little under 11 times.
+On average, Saturdays see PM2.5 pollution that’s a little under 12 times the WHO limit.
+For Tuesdays – the least polluted day – PM2.5 air pollution is over 10 times.